Paisa (2014 film)

-Paisa is a 2014 Indian Telugu-language action drama film directed by Krishna Vamsi, produced by Ramesh Puppala under Yellow Flowers banner, featuring Nani and Catherine Tresa in the lead.
+Paisa is a 2014 Indian Telugu-language action comedy film directed by Krishna Vamsi, produced by Ramesh Puppala under Yellow Flowers banner, featuring Nani and Catherine in the lead.
 It was written by Padmasri, K. K. Binojee and Patrikeya.
 It deals with the power of money and how the whole world revolves around it.

 The film was scheduled to release on 20 December 2013 with an 'A' certificate from the censor board for its excessive violence and profanity.
 However, the film released worldwide on 7 February 2014.

 Upon release, the film received mixed reviews from the critics and audience, alike.
-It turned out to be a huge flop at the box office.
-The film was remade in Bangladeshi film as Black Money in 2015 starring Symon Sadik and Moushumi Hamid.
+It was a flop at the box office.